Soulmynt/frontend/README.md

 When user submits to a challenge - POST user handle + submission pictures array for that specific challenge

+User joins a company by entering a join code

 ## MY GROUPS

 ### MANAGE COMPANY